 Home > Summer Research Team Program Home

-The Department of Homeland Security (DHS) Summer Research Team Program for Minority Serving Institutions to provide faculty and student research teams with the opportunity to conduct research at the university-based DHS Centers of Excellence (DHS Centers).
+The purpose of the U.S. Department of Homeland Security (DHS) Summer Research Team Program is to increase and enhance the scientific leadership at Minority Serving Institutions (MSIs) in research areas that support the mission and goals of DHS.
+This program provides faculty and student research teams with the opportunity to conduct research at the university-based DHS Centers of Excellence (DHS Centers).

 DHS reserves the right to make no awards or to cancel this program.
 DHS assumes no liability for canceling the program or for anyone's failure to receive actual notification of cancellation.